Sebane1/SlimeVR-Extender/README.md

 # SlimeVR-Extender

-A multiplatform patcher that adds additional bones that are unsupported by the main SlimeVR release.
+A multiplatform patcher that adds additional bones/features that are unsupported by the main SlimeVR release.
 These additions are currently based on the SlimeVR rewrite which is still in active experimental development.
 Expect bugs.

 Extra bones added: